|

 Leena Valkeapää’s dissertation (in Finnish) is published by Maahenki

-in the publication series of the Aalto University School of Art and
+in the publication series of

-Design.
+School of Arts, Design and Architecture.
 Orders: TaiK Publications, email: books@taik.fi, online

 bookshop: